jbli/heka/docs/source/sandbox/lua.rst

     *Return*
         number, string, bool, nil depending on the type of variable requested

+**read_next_field()**
+    Iterates through the message fields returning the type, name, value, count (number of items in the field array), and representation for each field.

+    *Arguments*
+        none

+    *Return*
+        type, name, value, count, representation

 **output(arg0, arg1, ...argN)**
     Appends data to the payload buffer, which cannot exceed the output_limit configuration parameter.